Al-Andalus: Society

 The society of al-Andalus was made up of three main religious groups: Muslims, Christians, and Jews.
 The Muslims, although united on the religious level, had several ethnic divisions, the main being the distinction between the Arabs and the Berbers.
 The Arab elite regarded non-Arab Muslims as second-class citizens; and they were particularly scornful of the Berbers.

 The ethnic structure of al-Andalus consisted of Arabs at the top of the social scale followed by, in descending order, Berbers, Muladies, Mozarabes, and Jews.
-Each of these communities inhabited distinct neighborhoods in the cities.
+Each of these communities inhabited distinct neighbourhoods in the cities.
 In the 10th century a massive conversion of Christians took place, and muladies formed the majority of Muslims.
 The Muwalladun had spoken in the local Romance dialects of Latin collectively called Andalusi Romance or Mozarabic while increasingly adopting the Arabic language, which eventually evolved into the Andalusi Arabic in which Muslims, Jews, and Christians became monolingual in the last surviving Muslim state in the Iberian Peninsula, the Emirate of Granada (1230–1492).
 Thomas Glick claims that Muladies, together with other Muslims, comprised eighty per cent of the population of al-Andalus by 1100.
 Mozarabs were Christians who had long lived under Muslim and Arab rule, adopting many Arab customs, art and architecture, and words, while still maintaining their Christian and Latin rituals and their own Romance languages.

 A Christian and a Muslim play chess in 13th-century al-Andalus.

 The Jewish population worked mainly as tax collectors, in trade, or as doctors or ambassadors.
-At the end of the 15th century there were about 50,000 Jews in Granada and roughly 100,000 in the whole of Islamic Iberia.
+At the end of the 15th century there were about 50,000 Jews in Granada and roughly 100,000 in the whole of Islamic Iberia, which had been reduced to the territory of the Emirate of Granada.

 Non-Muslims were given the status of ahl al-dhimma (people under protection), with adult men paying a "Jizya" tax equal to one dinar per year with exemptions for the elderly and the disabled.
 Those who were neither Christians nor Jews, such as pagans, were given the status of Majus.
 The treatment of non-Muslims in the Caliphate has been a subject of considerable debate among scholars and commentators, especially those interested in drawing parallels to the co-existence of Muslims and non-Muslims in the modern world.

 Jews constituted more than five per cent of the population.
 Al-Andalus was a key centre of Jewish life during the early Middle Ages, produced important scholars and was one of the most stable and wealthy Jewish communities.